+Woodlands’ Numeracy curriculum offer is based on the new National Curriculum (2014) and the New Early Years Foundation Stage Statutory framework (2021).
 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary in most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, and a sense of enjoyment and curiosity about the subject.

-- An understanding of how mathematics is used beyond the classroom in everyday life and the world of work;
+- An understanding of how mathematics is used beyond the classroom in everyday life and the world of work.

-- A passion for mathematical learning;
+- A passion for mathematical learning

-- An awareness and understanding of relationships within mathematics and the ability to generalise;
+- An awareness and understanding of relationships within mathematics by following a line of enquiry through the ability to generalise.

 Please see the website links below to support remote learning: